lmnawrocki/lmnawrocki.github.io/lab4/index.md

 Description | Measurement
 ----------- | ---------------
 Diameter of wheels | 8
-Diameter of wheels (deformed by the pressure of my hand) | 6.8 Thickness of wheels | 2.8
+Diameter of wheels (deformed by the pressure of my fingers) | 6.8 Thickness of wheels | 2.8
 Battery compartment length | 5.5
 Battery compartment width | 3